Iran sentences three more to death over Amini protests

 Tehran accuses hostile foreign countries and opposition groups of stoking the unrest.

-"There is no doubt that there are economic and livelihood problem, but can this problem be solved by burning trash cans and rioting in the streets?" he added.
+Khamenei blamed "economic and liveihood problems" for the unrest but said "burning trash cans and rioting in the streets" were not acceptable responses.

-"Undoubtedly, these actions are treason, and the responsible institutions deal with treason seriously and justly."
+"Undoubtedly, these actions are treason, and the responsible institutions deal with treason seriously and justly," he added.

 On Saturday, Iran executed Mohammad Mehdi Karami and Seyed Mohammad Hosseini for killing a paramilitary force member in November, in Karaj west of Tehran.